unlock-protocol/docs/docs/tutorials/smart-contracts/ethers.md

 The ABI is a description of all functions supported by a smart contract.
 Ethers uses ABI to "construct" JavaScript objects that map with the smart contracts.
 All of the Unlock contracts are not only open source, but also verified on Etherscan.
 This means you can easily retrieve their ABI from there.
 (You can also use our `@unlock-protocol/contracts` package).

+It is also possible to use JSON files to provide the ABI.

 ## Basic Example

-In this first example, we want to read state from a specific lock deployed on Rinkeby
+In this first example, we want to read state from a specific lock deployed on Goerli.

 ```javascript
 const ethers = require("ethers");